dvdstelt/weblog/_posts/2020-07-23-priority-queues-publishing.md

 In the code above we see the [message handler](https://github.com/dvdstelt/PriorityQueues/blob/master/src/02%20-%20PublishSubscribe/RegularReceiver/Handler/SubmitOrderHandler.cs) for the `RegularReceiver`.
 In line 5 we see that the incoming `CustomerId `on the message is verified against a list of known strategic customers.
 If the `CustomerId `is not found in that list, we process the message.
 The `StrategicReceiver` [message handler](https://github.com/dvdstelt/PriorityQueues/blob/master/src/02%20-%20PublishSubscribe/StrategicReceiver/Handlers/SubmitOrderHandler.cs) looks almost alike, except that it only processes messages where the `CustomerId` *is in the list of known strategic customers*.

 For demo purposes, the message handler for the `RegularReceiver `delays each message for 250 milliseconds.
-That way we can see what would happen if more messages would be processes by this handler, but they take longer than the ‘better performing’ `StrategicReceiver`.
+That way we can see what would happen if more messages were processed by this handler, but they take longer than the ‘better performing’ `StrategicReceiver`.

 ## Running the sample